grain-lang/grain-lang.org/src_blog/_posts/Tooling-Preview-Graindoc.md

 }
 ```

 The first thing we’ll notice is the `/** */` comment block.
-This signals to the compiler to parse the comment as a Docblock instead of a multi-line comment (`/* */`).
-Additionally, the Docblock is applied to an exported function—the Graindoc tool only generates documentation for exports of a module.
+This signals to the compiler to parse the comment as a docblock instead of a multi-line comment (`/* */`).
+Additionally, the docblock is applied to an exported function—the Graindoc tool only generates documentation for exports of a module.

-Breaking down the parts of the Docblock itself.
+Breaking down the parts of the docblock itself.

 1. Any lines that don’t begin with a `@something` annotation are treated as a single description and grouped together with a newline separator.
 2. The `@param` annotation indicates a parameter to the function.
 These should be specified in order of the function parameters and the name specified before the colon (`:`) must match the parameter name exactly.
 The content after the colon is the description of the parameter.